 Improve your chances of catching a mouse by using the best mouse bait!

 Then, once you have caught the mouse, you will need to take steps to ensure your house is not accessible for mice.
-It is a challenge, and it is very difficult to be 100% sure that a mouse cannot get in.
+It is a challenge, and it isn’t easy to be 100% sure that a mouse cannot get in.
 You can make it very difficult for a mouse to enter your home.

-If you think you may have an infestation, then it is important to get rid of mice ASAP.
+If you think you may have an infestation, it is important to get rid of mice ASAP.
 Mice droppings can carry some very nasty diseases, such as Hantavirus.
-For this reason, it is very important to go into your attic wearing a respirator mask!
+For this reason, it is essential to go into your attic wearing a respirator mask!